distributed-system-analysis/pbench/docs/API/V1/list.md

 especially when attempting to match a JSON document (such as `dataset.metalog.pbench`).

+`keysummary` boolean \
+Instead of displaying a list of selected datasets and metadata, use the set of specified filters to accumulate a nested report on the metadata key namespace for the set of datasets.
+See [metadata](../metadata.md) for deails on the Pbench Server metadata namespaces.
+Because the `global` and `user` namespaces are completely dynamic, and the `dataset.metalog` sub-namespace varies greatly across Pbench Agent benchmark scripts, this mode provides a mechanism for a metadata visualizer to understand what's available for a set of datasets.
+If no datasets are selected by the specified filters, the `keys` key (see [results](#key-namespace-summary)) will be set to an empty object.

 `limit` integer \
 "Paginate" the selected datasets by returning at most `limit` datasets.
 This can be used in conjunction with `offset` to progress through the full list in